retro16/acsi2stm/doc/build_pcb.md

 ![Battery holder](images/battery_holder.jpg)

 You can put a CR2032 battery holder to save date and time.
+It keeps the clock running even when the unit is not powered.

 The battery holder covers one floppy connector pin, so you will have to solder floppy pins before the battery holder.